 David’s atavistic impulse to investigate Ballinger’s whereabouts can maybe be explained as the urge to keep his younger siblings from an even more intrusive bit of stupidity, but it’s still out of character against his concern for Peter.
-He finds the near-drowned man, a foreigner roped in to make the forged notes and goes off on one final expedition.
+He finds the near-drowned man, Jan, the highly-strung foreigner roped in to make the forged notes and goes off on one final expedition.
 It leads him to Appledore, to Ballinger, Valerie and Seymour, and it leads him to the inevitable capture.
 If it had to be done, surely Saville could have contrived a better outcome than David tripping himself up twice and knocking himself out?

 That drags Peter in one final time, the clue provided by little Fenella, the gypsy’s daughter she saved so long ago.
 They too have reappeared, for a first time since The Secret of the Gorge, though sadly, reflecting the growing mood of the times, they are finding their old roaming life hard to sustain.
 Charles Sterling, knowing, liking and trusting them, has allowed them to install their caravan at Seven Gates, where Reuben works on the farm, and Miranda and Fenella visit the local fairs.